How To Become a Licensed Real Estate Agent in New York

 7. Find a Sponsoring Broker

-Meet the Basic Requirements to Become New York Real Estate Salesperson
+Meet the Basic Requirements to Become a New York Real Estate Salesperson

-To become a real estate agent in New York, you need to meet certain eligibility requirements.
+To become a real estate agent in New York, you must meet specific eligibility requirements.

-You need to be a U.S. citizen or have a government-issued signature identification card that must be photo-bearing.
+• You must be a U.S. citizen or have a government-issued signature identification card that must be photo-bearing.

 Take a State Approved 75-hour Real Estate Pre-Licensing Course

-The first step on your way to becoming a real estate agent is to sign up for a 75-hour real estate course.
+The first step to becoming a real estate agent is to sign up for a 75-hour real estate course.

 The course will help you get your real estate license in New York.

-The course covers everything from mortgages and loans to various laws regarding real estate, from fair business practices to different types of housing.
+The course covers everything from mortgages and loans to various laws regarding real estate, from fair business practices to different housing types.

-You have your choice in choosing which company you want to work with for your real estate pre-licensing course.
-Just remember that the course must be fully approved by the New York Department of State.
+You can choose which company you want to work with for your real estate pre-licensing course.
+Remember that the New York State Department must fully approve the system department.

 Where you take the course depends on what state you want to practice.

-That’s why, in a New York course, the course covers the laws and bylaws particular to New York real estate.
+That’s why a New York course covers the laws and bylaws particular to New York real estate.

 This includes discussions of New York housing, such as co-ops, condos, and townhouses.

-You have two choices in taking the 75-hour course: online and in person.
+You have two choices in the 75-hour course: online and in person.

-All classes, whether online or in-person, are taught by current real estate professionals in the field who have decades of real-life experience working in the industry.
+All online or in-person classes are taught by current real estate professionals in the field who have decades of real-life experience working in the industry.

 The Online Course

-The online course is more ideal for those who have full-time jobs and can’t quit them so they can remain afloat.
+The online course is ideal for those who have full-time jobs and can’t quit them to remain afloat.

-Taking the course online allows students to study and take lessons on their own schedule and at their own pace, making it ideal for those who have families with children to tend to, or for those who have an indispensable or high-level job.
+Taking the course online allows students to study and take lessons on their schedule and at their own pace, making it ideal for those with families with children to tend to or those with indispensable or high-level jobs.

 The online course is divided into different lesson plans.